Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Introduction

-While $\sigma_{xy}$ originates from the magnetism, the coefficient of proportionality between $\sigma_{xy}$ and magnetic moment is difficult to predict without performing an explicit first-principles calculation.
-As discussed in Refs.~\onlinecite{PhysRevLett.92.037204, PhysRevB.90.125153, PhysRevB.74.195118, PhysRevB.76.195109}, different parts of the reciprocal space can have either positive or negative contribution to $\sigma_{xy}$, as sign will in general depend on position of the Fermi level relative to the subtle spin-orbit induced band gaps in the band-structure.
-Therefore, we might expect that generally $\sigma_{xy}$ will be a very sensitive function of the electronic band structure.
+While $\sigma_{xy}$ originates from magnetism, the proportionality coefficient between $\sigma_{xy}$ and the magnetic moment is difficult to predict without performing an explicit first-principles calculation.
+As discussed in early work on frequency dependence of $\sigma_{xy}$ from Ref.~\cite{uspenskii1989electron}, as well as in later Refs.~\cite{PhysRevLett.92.037204, PhysRevB.76.195109, PhysRevB.90.125153, PhysRevB.74.195118}, different parts of the reciprocal space can have either positive or negative contribution to $\sigma_{xy}$, as sign will in general depend on position of the Fermi level relative to the subtle spin-orbit induced band gaps in the band-structure.
+Therefore, we might expect that, generally $\sigma_{xy}$ will be a very sensitive function of the electronic band structure.
 As a consequence, we expect a rich dependence of dynamic $\sigma_{xy} (\omega)$ in the low-frequency range.
 In particular, we expect that there will be a strong frequency dependence of $\sigma_{xy} (\omega)$ when $\hbar \omega$ is close to the energy of the spin-orbit split bands in the band structure.
 The energy of the spin-orbit split bands is on the order of tens of meV in ferromagnetic metals such as Fe, Co, or Ni.
-These energies lie in the range of frequencies $\sim$10~THz, which is within the so-called terahertz-gap: the range of frequencies in the electromagnetic spectrum that are currently unexplored compared to larger frequencies.
+These energies lie in the range of frequencies $\sim$10~THz, within the so-called {\it terahertz-gap}: the range of frequencies in the electromagnetic spectrum that are in between the microwave radio frequencies and optical frequencies.